Skip to main content

 Nimble Search API

-The Search endpoint behind the provider: parameters and response format.
+The Search endpoint behind the web_search provider.

 Nimble on Databricks